China refiners curb fuel output after massive new plants stoke glut

 Seven plants in Shandong - including Dongming - with total crude processing capacity of 470,000 bpd will be offline in July for overhauls, JLC estimates.
 That's equivalent to a throughput cut of 14 million barrels of crude in July alone, or nearly 4 per cent of the country's processing levels in May.

 "We were indeed marketing at promotional rates to build our customer base.
-But this is a temporary marketing strategy as we are new to the market," said a Hengli spokesman, without elaborating.
+But this is a temporary marketing strategy as we are new to the market," said a Hengli spokesman.